TobyCeballos/odin_docs/docs/inventory/introduction.md

 # Introduction to Inventory

-Frappe Books' inventory features allows you to track the movement of your items as you perform your business transactions.
+OdinPOS' inventory features allows you to track the movement of your items as you perform your business transactions.

 ## Inventory Features

-The inventory module of Frappe Books consists of the following features:
+The inventory module of OdinPOS consists of the following features:

 1. [Stock Movement](/inventory/stock-movement): transaction that records the movement of Items to and from selected Locations.